Losing a limb is, unfortunately, a common occurrence in the United States.

 - 1,558 military personnel lost a limb as a result of the wars in Afghanistan and Iraq

 - Around 30% of people with limb loss experience depression and/or anxiety

 - There are more than 1 million annual limb amputations globally: one every 30 seconds

 Arming yourself with facts about your situation can help you gain perspective and realize you can handle this.
 Our experienced Houston amputation injury lawyers at Attorney Brian White Personal Injury Lawyers will work with you to get through this difficult time by holding the responsible parties accountable for their negligence.
-Contact our law office in Houston, or call us at (713) 500-5000 to get started today.

 Types of Amputation Injuries

 A traumatic amputation means you lost a limb as the result of an unexpected accident.
 It was not planned as some surgical amputations may be.
 That makes your amputation injury an especially devastating loss that you were not prepared to handle.
 It is a terrifying experience and will have an impact on every area of your life.